jjvanzon/Circular-Language-Spec/spec/classes.md

 Something might have been unclear at one point.
 The notation seems to allow objects to be usable as classes.
 It may be tempting to think that an object *without* a class defines *its* *own* class.
 It might be handy to not think of it that way, but think of it as object without a class simply not having a class.
 Having no class might suggest some things are arbitrary.

-There may be examples where this may look like a helpful concept.
+There may be examples where this could be a helpful concept.

 ### Object Reference Defining its Own Class?